Decathlon/tzatziki/tzatziki-core/README.md

 public class CucumberTest {}
 ```

-This will allow Cucumber to be executed automatically by Junit.
+This will allow Cucumber to be executed automatically by JUnit.

+Note: Thorough this README, you will encounter some "static helper" which are used to change some behaviour of Tzatziki.
+These static helpers MUST be inserted into a loaded class, meaning it would not work if you were to use in a simple Cucumber JUnit runner.
+The simplest way to use these helpers are in a Steps class (meaning a class within a glue which has at least a Cucumber @Before, @After, @Given, @When, @Then, ...) which are automatically loaded by Cucumber runner
+You can also do so in Initializers (Spring ones for eg.).

 ### The ObjectSteps